Apply cadence, synchronize with cross-domain planning.

 Coordinating Solution Train and ART Planning Events in the IP Iteration

 Completing all the necessary refinement, pre- and post-planning, PI planning, and Inspect and Adapt (I&A) workshops for a Solution Train and its ARTs can represent a logistical challenge.
-Sequencing the events in the optimal order requires precise planning by the STE and all RTEs to ensure the correct stakeholders are present during planning.
+STE and all RTEs sequence the events to ensure the correct stakeholders are present during planning.
 Figure 4 shows a sample schedule of a two-week IP iteration with all the solution and ART events sequenced for the ideal flow of inputs and outputs for each.
 Depending upon the scope and complexity of the solution, some organizations will find this pattern to be too simplistic and may require multiple pre-PI planning sessions to be done 4-6 weeks in advance.
 Remember, SAFe is a framework and use its principles as a guide to adapt your planning as needed.

 For geographically distributed trains, scheduling I&A the day before PI planning is a common pattern, as many people might need to travel to a central location to participate.
 For cost-effective travel and venue scheduling, this usually requires an adjacent time block to conduct I&A and PI planning.